Mohamedaashik3003/fake-job-posting-detector/README.md

 Due to GitHub file size limitations, the dataset is not included in this repository.
 Users should download the dataset manually and place the CSV file inside the `data/` folder.

+## Day 2: Text Preprocessing
+Raw job description text was cleaned by:
+- Lowercasing
+- Removing punctuation
+- Removing stopwords

+A processed dataset was generated for future machine learning tasks.